- Middle School

 The ability to think creatively and laterally is a key success factor in today’s competitive environment.
-Whether it be design, photography, fine arts, graphics or media studies which interests our students, we provide courses of study that enable our students to build careers out of their artistic pursuits.
+Whether it be design, creative technologies, photography, fine arts, graphics or media studies which interests our students, we provide courses of study that enable our students to build careers out of their artistic pursuits.

 Music also plays an important role in the day to day life of Scots College.
 It encourages independence, poise and self-esteem as well as confidence and provides opportunities for risk taking.

 Students are offered a wide range of instruments as options for tuition as well as various ensemble groups (choir, chamber, orchestral and jazz) and the pipe band.
 These ensembles enjoy an excellent reputation nationally.